NVIDIA/ais-k8s/helm/README.md

 To install the charts provided, we use [helmfile](https://github.com/helmfile/helmfile?tab=readme-ov-file).
 Update the `helmfile.yaml` to configure the destination namespaces and set the environment for your deployment.

-First, install the operator from the `operator` directory:
+1. In the [operator](./operator/) directory, update [helmfile.yaml](./operator/helmfile.yaml) with the desired ais-operator chart version.
+Install the chart with helmfile:

 ```bash
 helmfile sync
 ```

+> **Note**: Only operator versions >= 1.4.1 are supported via Helm Chart.
+See the [playbook docs](../playbooks/ais-deployment/docs/ais_cluster_management.md#1-deploying-ais-kubernetes-operator) for deploying older versions via Ansible Playbooks.

-Verify the operator installation by checking that the pod is in 'Ready' state:
+2. Verify the operator installation by checking that the pod is in 'Ready' state:
 ```bash
 kubectl get pods -n ais-operator-system
 ```

-Then from the `ais` directory run:
+3. From the `ais` directory, run:

 ```bash
 helmfile sync --environment <your-env>